wilarthur/machine_setup/WSL_config.md

 ## Installing WSL and Ubuntu

-1. Open powershell or terminal and enter:
+1. Open Powershell and enter:
    ```
    wsl --install
    ```